| Los pedidos realizados el día 25 de Julio, se procesarán el día 26 por fiesta local. |

 Brass compass with dial mounted in an acacia wood box with anchor motif.

-Nautical style wooden clock decorated with three marine fish.
-It is made of MDF and printed paper.
-It works with 1 AA battery which is not included.
+Nautical style wooden clock decorated with a marine sailboat.
+It is made of wood and it works with 1 AA battery which is not included.